konradhalas/petit/README.rst

 Petit
 =====

-Petit is single metaclass which fix broken methods names like "assertEqual" acording to PEP8.
+Petit is a single metaclass which fixes broken methods names in camel case (like "assertEqual") according to PEP8.
 Petit stands for "PEP 8 it!".

 Usage
 -----